Last updated on March 12, 2026

 Flip lands are any land that has two functional sides.
 This could be cards that are lands on both sides, or lands on one side and another type of card on the other.

-Certain flip lands start as one type of permanent and turn into a land while on the battlefield, while others force players to choose which side to use before it enters play.
+Certain flip lands start as one type of permanent and transform into a land under certain conditions, while others force players to choose which side to use as it enters play.

 There are instances when Jwari Disruption comes in handy.
 If an opponent is tapping out for a card or needs an exact amount of mana to pull off a big move, this can throw a wrench in that plan.